rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 ![Add-delete-user](https://user-images.githubusercontent.com/20470279/107138521-dd527b80-68e2-11eb-9e7e-160e3d48bb92.gif)

-# 5 - Store users and contacts in seperate tables in the database
+# 5 - Save users and contacts in seperate tables in the database
 insertContact : function from the contactQuery class to insert a new contact into the database.
 In a use-case scenario, where new users have registered and subscribed to the phone app, I created a table called 'users' in the 'javacontactsapp' database.
 Also, in a scenario where the users want to add contacts from friends, family, and colleagues in their profile, I created a seperate table called 'mycontacts' in the same database.